How many weeks to reach your target reading speed

 | Skimming / scanning | 1,000–1,500+ WPM | Low retention, structure only |

 > Note: Claims of 10,000+ WPM with full comprehension are not supported by peer-reviewed cognitive science.
-Research by Rayner et al. (2016) published in Psychological Science in the Public Interest confirms the eye–brain bottleneck limits meaningful reading to roughly 500–600 WPM maximum with acceptable comprehension.
+Rayner et al. (2016), in Psychological Science in the Public Interest, conclude the eye–brain bottleneck limits meaningful reading to roughly 500–600 WPM.

 ---